Bitter Creek Mine 2

 This is going to be a scratchbuild, based on a two-part series by Allen J Brewster that ran in Model Railroader Magazine in 1975.
 His model was based on plans of a mine in Leadville, Colorado that appeared in Slim Gauge News in 1972.
 I have copies of all three magazines.

 I built this mine in HO scale back around 1980, for an HOn3 shelf layout that I had in our apartment.
-The pictures are scanned from slides I took at the time.
+The picture was scanned from slides I took at the time.
 The model was damaged at some point and most of it was discarded or broken up for parts.
 I think I still have the ore bin in a box somewhere.

 I've worked up a supply list, and in the last couple of days I ordered some supplies: corrugated roofing and a mine chute mechanism from Wild West Models; Tichy doors, windows, and nut-bolt-washer castings; a Grandt Line bullwheel; and some stripwood.